European Museum Prices Tracker 2026

 Paris

-Louvre and Versailles introduced two-tier pricing on 14 January 2026 — €32 and €35 are the non-EEA standard adult rates.
-EEA residents pay €22 and €32.
-Versailles no longer sells a Palace-only ticket; the Passport is the only option.
+Louvre and Versailles keep the two-tier pricing introduced 14 January 2026 — €32 and €35 are the non-EEA standard adult rates; EEA residents pay €22 and €32.
+The Louvre's traditional 14 July free day is void in 2026 (it falls on a Tuesday, the museum's closing day) and online booking is mandatory there from 1 July to 31 August.

 London